Ohio Court Records

 There are only two kinds of divorce records available in the state of Ohio.
 These include divorce case files and the divorce decree.
 Both types of records are provided by the Probate Court.

 Divorce case files: Divorce case files contain the bulk of information generated by the court during proceedings.
-These consist of information concerning court actions, original petition and response, transcripts of proceedings, testimonies, relevant birth, marriage certificates, settlement agreements between parties, among other details.
-Citizens can view these files from the office of the Probate Court Clerk.
+These consist of information concerning court actions, original petition and response, transcripts of proceedings, testimonies, relevant birth and marriage certificates, settlement agreements between parties, among other details.
+Citizens may view these files from the office of the Probate Court Clerk.

 How Do I Get Divorce Records In Ohio?

 Divorce case files and decrees in Ohio are maintained at the court where the divorce was finalized.
-Interested individuals can make requests in person, via mails, or online.
-Interested persons may obtain copies of divorce records by submitting a written request to or visiting the local courthouse where the divorce case filed.
+Interested individuals may make requests in person, via mail, or online.
+Interested persons may obtain copies of divorce records by submitting a written request to or visiting the local courthouse where the divorce case was filed.
 The individual will be required to provide the following information for a quick search of available records:

 - Full names, suffixes, and other personal information of the parties